griebenowschalk/awesome-faq-project/README.md

-# Schalk Griebenow - Tripco FAQ Project
+# Awesome FAQ Project

+This project is deployed at: [https://awesome-faq.netlify.app/](https://awesome-faq.netlify.app/)

 Before running any other commands, ensure that all dependencies have been installed: